mmadsen/lnraw/_posts/2015-07-07-new-directions-ct-computing.md

 See, it's getting very interesting, isn't it?

 I'm not sure how much of this automatic offloading will work "off the shelf" from Python, but given NumbaPro from the Anaconda folks, I don't imagine it'll be long before all of it will.
 And *anything* you write in C++ can be made to use the coprocessor immediately, so compute-critical sections in your Python code can always be linked via Cython or SWIG.

+The future looks even more interesting.
+The next generation of Phi chips starts shipping commercially in 2016, so I didn't go all out this time.
+Next year, the "Knight's Landing" architecture will put the Phi in motherboard sockets, eliminating much of the time needed to move data over the PCI bus to the coprocessor card, and yielding a true 75 or 150 core server system.
+Pair one of those systems with a box running 1 or 2 "normal" Haswell/Broadwell Xeon processors, and you've got a small 160-175 core cluster in the space it used to take for a couple of workstations.

+### Next Steps ###

 So I'm bullish on the opportunity to drastically speed up cultural transmission simulations, seriation analyses, the use of "Approximate Bayesian Computation" for statistical inference on these complex models, and even phylogenetic analysis codes, in fairly short order.